William Ryan Fritch - Revisionist (Out Now)

 Following his work with Volcano Choir drummer Jon Mueller under the name of Death Blues, Fritch called on the likes of Benoit Pioulard, D.M.
 Stith, Origamibiro and Esmé Patterson to help realise his latest album, Revisionist.
 These inspired partnerships take Fritch's instrumentation and craft to new destinations, employing new techniques while furthering its immediacy and appeal.

 This is the biggest project we've ever done for composer William Ryan Fritch.
-It comes in a few formats, a gorgeous (limited edition of 300) LP hard cover book, or in a digipak CD.
+It comes in a few formats, a gorgeous (limited edition of 300) LP hard cover book (Vinyl Edition includes two bonus EPs), or in a digipak CD.
 Both feature the imagery of world renowned artist Joao Ruas.
-Many of the deluxe vinyl editions have already been spoken for, due to the 10 album Leave Me Sessions Subscription Series .
+Many of the deluxe vinyl editions have already been spoken for, due to the 11 album Leave Me Sessions Subscription Series .
 Don't sleep on this one, it will never be repressed in this form.

-Join the Leave Me Sessions to get Revisionist at a reduced price HERE
+Join the Leave Me Sessions (11 Album) Series to get Revisionist at a reduced price HERE

 William Ryan Fritch: Empty EP (Out Now)